yao961002/google-extension/README.md

-🚀 Smart Job Tracker – Chrome Extension for LinkedIn
+Smart Job Tracker – Chrome Extension for LinkedIn

-A Chrome extension that enhances the LinkedIn job search experience by injecting a Simplify-style sidebar UI, automatically extracting job information, and allowing users to save and track job application statuses.
+Smart Job Tracker is a Chrome extension that enhances the LinkedIn job search experience by injecting a Simplify-style sidebar UI, automatically extracting job information, and allowing users to save and track job application statuses.

-Built with Chrome Extension (MV3), React, and Vite
+Built with Chrome Extension (Manifest V3), React, and Vite.

-✨ Features
+Features

-✅ Inject a React sidebar UI into LinkedIn job pages (Simplify-style)
+Inject a React sidebar UI into LinkedIn job pages (Simplify-style)

-✅ Automatically extract job information from LinkedIn
+Automatically extract job information from LinkedIn, including:

 Job title